jonnonz1/nz-statute-book/acts/public/1991/child-support-act-1991.md

       (ii) the party is unable to afford goods or services that are expensive or of a high quality or standard according to normal community standards.

 ### 226D Enforcement of orders made under section 226C
-(1) The amount that a party is ordered to reimburse under section 226C is a debt due to the Crown by that party and may be enforced in a District Court or the High Court, as the case may require, in the same manner as a judgment of that court.
+(1) The amount that a party is ordered to reimburse under section 226C is a debt due to the Crown by that party and may be enforced in the District Court or the High Court, as the case may require, in the same manner as a judgment of that court.
-(2) Despite section 113 or 123 of the District Courts Act 1947 or section 100A of the Judicature Act 1908, no court fee is payable by a person who seeks to enforce, on behalf of the Crown, an order referred to in subsection (1), but the fee that would otherwise be payable—
+(2) Despite section 219 or 230 of the District Court Act 2016 or section 156 of the Senior Courts Act 2016, no court fee is payable by a person who seeks to enforce, on behalf of the Crown, an order referred to in subsection (1), but the fee that would otherwise be payable—
   (a) is to be added to the amount sought to be enforced; and (b) must be paid to the Registrar of the court out of any proceeds that result from the enforcement.
 (3) For the purposes of section 14(1)﻿(b) of the Crown Proceedings Act 1950, the Secretary for Justice may, on behalf of the Crown, enforce a debt under this section.

 ### 227 Vexatious proceedings
-(1) A Family Court or District Court may dismiss any proceeding before it under this Act if it is satisfied that it is frivolous or vexatious or an abuse of the procedure of the court.
+(1) The Family Court or District Court may dismiss any proceeding before it under this Act if it is satisfied that it is frivolous or vexatious or an abuse of the procedure of the court.
-(2) A Family Court or District Court may, if it is satisfied that a person has persistently instituted vexatious proceedings under this Act or any former Act (whether against the same person or against different persons), after giving the first-mentioned person an opportunity of being heard, order that no proceeding under this Act, or no such proceeding of any specified kind or against any specified person, shall be commenced by the first-mentioned person without the leave of the court.
+(2) The Family Court or District Court may, if it is satisfied that a person has persistently instituted vexatious proceedings under this Act or any former Act (whether against the same person or against different persons), after giving the first-mentioned person an opportunity of being heard, order that no proceeding under this Act, or no such proceeding of any specified kind or against any specified person, shall be commenced by the first-mentioned person without the leave of the court.

 ### 228 Evidence
 [Repealed]

 ### 229 Power of Family Court or District Court to call witnesses
-(1) In any proceeding before it under this Act (not being criminal proceedings) a Family Court or District Court may of its own motion call as a witness any person whose evidence may in its opinion be of assistance to the court.
+(1) In any proceeding before it under this Act (not being criminal proceedings) the Family Court or District Court may of its own motion call as a witness any person whose evidence may in its opinion be of assistance to the court.
 (2) The power conferred by subsection (1) shall include power to call as a witness any party to the proceeding or the husband or wife of any party to the proceeding.
 (3) A witness called by the court under this section shall have the same privilege to refuse to answer any question as the witness would have if the witness had been called by a party to the proceeding.
 (4) A witness called by the court under this section may be examined and re-examined by the court, or by any barrister or solicitor assisting the court, and may be cross-examined by or on behalf of any party to the proceeding or by any barrister or solicitor appointed to represent a child who is involved in the proceeding.